Microsoft Teams’ pricing explained

 Yes

-We’ll do that below and, as the Free plan and the 4 Business plans are the most popular options for businesses, we’ll cover everything they have to offer — starting with the Free plan.
+We’ll do that below, and as the Free plan and the 4 Business plans are the most popular options for businesses, we’ll cover everything they have to offer — starting with the Free plan.

 Microsoft Teams Free plan

-As mentioned, the free option of MS Teams is ideal for small groups or teams that only have video calls from time to time
+As mentioned, the free MS Teams option is designed for small groups or teams that only have video calls from time to time and need to get started quickly — with secure online meetings, chat, and cloud storage, all in one app, for free.

 What do you get with the Free plan?